Most popular trail running terms and definitions

 Ok, so you may know what a running blister is, but how do you stop getting running blisters?
 Our popular posts: how to treat running blisters, stop getting blisters from running and blisters on the ball of my foot (from gait, not shoes) are a good place to start!
 Also make sure you have the best running socks and best running shoes.

-A smooth, runnable off-road trail, with few obstacles and typically over rolling hilly terrain, as opposed to steep, tricky rocky, muddy or uneven terrain.
+A buffed trail is a smooth, runnable off-road trail, with few obstacles and typically over rolling hilly terrain, as opposed to steep, tricky rocky, muddy or uneven terrain.

 Chafing / Chafe

-In a running context, usually used to describe a muscle cramp, such as your calf or quad muscle – painful and stops you in your tracks!
-Often a result of over-exertion and/or loss of vital salts.
+In a running context, cramping is usually used to describe a muscle cramp, such as your calf or quad muscle – painful and stops you in your tracks!

-Not a term exclusive to running, but very important to understand and manage as a runner.
+Not a term exclusive to running, but dehydration is very important to understand and manage as a runner.
 Make sure you have appropriate means to carry water and replace vital salts when out running, to help reduce the risk of dehydration.
-These posts are a good place to start: Race Vests (running hydration vests), Soft Flasks, Saltstick salt tablets – stop muscle cramps.

 DOMS (Delayed Onset Muscle Soreness)

-Running from home (usually via a road/pavement) to the trails.
+A ‘door-to-trail’ run means running from home (usually via a road/pavement) to the trails.
 Door-to-trail shoes are designed to be comfortable on both hard surfaces and moderate trails, for these situations – and are also great for running on mild trails, such as in city parks.
+For a selection of the best door-to-trail running shoes, read our ultimate guide to the best trail running shoes.

 A side-view (or 2-dimensional cross-section) of a route, showing where a planned running route climbs and descends, as well as how steep those ascent/descent sections are.
 Trail running race organizers often provide these, together with markers showing where you can expect checkpoints and aid stations.